 About SCMP Group Ltd and South China Morning Post

-SCMP Group Limited (HKSE: 0583) is a leading newspaper and magazine publisher in Asia.
-Its flagship publication, South China Morning Post, is Hong Kong's internationally recognised English language newspaper and has the city's most affluent and influential readership.
+SCMP Group Limited (SEHK: 0583) is a leading newspaper and magazine publisher in Asia.
+Its flagship publication, South China Morning Post, is Hong Kong's world renowned English language newspaper and has the city's most affluent and influential readership.
 First published in 1903, the newspaper has developed an enviable reputation for authoritative, influential and independent reporting on Hong Kong, China and the rest of Asia.
-Available in print, iPad™ and online through scmp.com and e-reader editions, South China Morning Post reaches a global audience with daily breaking news, analysis and opinion, multimedia articles and interactive forums.
-The South China Morning Post received 55 awards in 2011 for excellence in editorial, marketing and technical capability.
-Other titles in the Group include the Sunday Morning Post, the Chinese editions of Cosmopolitan, Harper's Bazaar and CosmoGirl! magazines.
-For more information, please visit us at www.scmpgroup.com
+Available in print, iPad™ and online through scmp.com and e-reader editions, South China Morning Post reaches a global audience with daily breaking news, insightful analysis and opinion, multimedia articles and interactive forums.
+Striving to maintain the highest standards among the world's quality newspapers, the South China Morning Post receives constant international recognition.
+It received 60 awards in 2010, and 57 in 2011 for excellence in editorial, marketing and technical capability.
+Other publication titles of the Group include the Sunday Morning Post, the Chinese editions of Cosmopolitan, Harper's Bazaar and CosmoGirl! magazines.
+For more information, please visit us at www.scmpgroup.com.